Read more about Project Abroad's terms and conditions, which apply to all of our projects and internships overseas.

 28. Please note that all services and accommodation are subject to the laws of the country in which they are provided.
 Projects Abroad reserves the right to make changes in the agreed itinerary whenever, in their sole judgement, conditions warrant, or if they deem it necessary for the comfort, convenience, or safety of the volunteer.
 Projects Abroad also reserves the right to withdraw without penalty any programme announced.

-29. Without in any way limiting our entitlement under paragraph 24, above, in the event that Projects Abroad is advised by the Foreign and Commonwealth office (or, for non-British volunteers, your foreign ministry) that you should not travel to, or should not remain in, the destination where you have been placed, then we will instead provide the nearest possible equivalent placement in the nearest possible equivalent destination.
+29. Without in any way limiting our entitlement under paragraph 24, above, in the event that Projects Abroad is advised by the Foreign, Commonwealth & Development Office (or, for non-British volunteers, your foreign ministry) that you should not travel to, or should not remain in, the destination where you have been placed, then we will instead provide the nearest possible equivalent placement in the nearest possible equivalent destination.

 30. Please note that Projects Abroad reserves the right to decline to accept any person as a volunteer, or to require any participant to withdraw at any time, when such action is determined by the appropriate Projects Abroad staff representative to be in the best interests of the health, safety, and general welfare of the programme or of the individual participant.
 In such a case, Projects Abroad accepts no responsibility for any airline cancellation penalty incurred by the purchase of a non-refundable ticket or any other cost that you may incur.

 31. Dates, schedules, programme details and cost are given in good faith, based on information available and in force at the time they are given and are subject to change and revision in the event of a change of circumstances.
 In the event that Projects Abroad is unable to provide a suitable placement of the type requested, we will instead offer an alternative placement and will refund any difference between the price paid for the project placement and the price charged for the alternative placement in the country in question.